- React Tutorial

 Dependency Array

-- The dependency array in useEffect determines when the effect runs.
+- The dependency array is the "brain" of the

 Effect without Cleanup